USPTO Examiner PRICE CRAIG JAMES - Art Unit 3753

 Executive Summary

-Examiner PRICE, CRAIG JAMES works in Art Unit 3753 and has examined 1,132 patent applications in our dataset.
-With an allowance rate of 68.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 33 months.
+Examiner PRICE, CRAIG JAMES works in Art Unit 3753 and has examined 1,129 patent applications in our dataset.
+With an allowance rate of 67.1%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 34 months.

 Allowance Patterns

-Examiner PRICE, CRAIG JAMES's allowance rate of 68.1% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner PRICE, CRAIG JAMES's allowance rate of 67.1% places them in the 28% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns